Scott's USAF Installations Page

 This new phenomenon would also lead to the construction of bombs, and it is conceivable--though much less certain--that extremely powerful bombs of a new type may thus be constructed.
 A single bomb of this type, carried by boat and exploded in a port, might very well destroy the whole port together with some of the surrounding territory.
 However, such bombs might very well prove to be too heavy for transportation by air."

-That letter is courtesy of the White Sands Missile Range web site, http://www.wsmr.army.mil/.
+That letter was courtesy of the White Sands Missile Range web site.
 My photos were taken on a chilly, windy, overcast day.
 Considering the subject matter, perhaps a gloomy day was more appropriate than a pretty one.
-Here's a look at the site today:
+Here's a look at the site today.

 Photo 1